Skip navigation

 • The dynamics of neuromuscular resilience across the lifespan: Ageing, disuse and intervention, Centner, C., Ritzmann, R., Marusic, U., Hughes, L. 15 Jan 2026, In: The Journal of Physiology

-• Efficacy and acceptability of different blood flow restriction training interventions during the rehabilitation of military personnel with lower limb musculoskeletal injuries: protocol for a two-phase randomised controlled trial, Gray, L., Coppack, R., Barker-Davies, R., Cassidy, R., Bennett, A., Caplan, N., Atkinson, G., Bradshaw, L., Chauhan, J., Lunt, K., Hughes, L., Ladlow, P. 26 May 2025, In: BMJ Open
+• The effects of high-pressure versus low-pressure blood flow restriction resistance exercise in individuals with lower limb musculoskeletal injuries and persistent pain: a randomised controlled trial, Gray, L., Coppack, R., Barker-Davies, R., Cassidy, R., Bennett, A., Caplan, N., Atkinson, G., Bradshaw, L., Hughes, L., Ladlow, P. 1 May 2026, In: Physical Therapy in Sport

 • Bradley Barbour Walking and Jumping on the Moon with Blood Flow Restriction: A Spaceflight Countermeasure for Exploration Class Missions Start Date: 01/10/2024